 Please note: To avoid any errors and for the safety of patients, we do not take prescription requests by telephone.
 Do not phone the practice with your request, instead use our online services, use your repeat slip or handwrite your request and post it into the black box outside the practice.

-About Repeat Prescriptions –
+About Repeat Prescriptions

 It may surprise you to know that 75% of the prescriptions your doctor provides are for long or medium term conditions, and are referred to as “repeat prescriptions”.

 As patients ‘ medical conditions change or improve, then so will the medication which they require.
 Therefore, it is very important that an effective system is in place to ensure that patients obtain the correct repeat prescription, when they require it, and that the medication is regularly reviewed by the doctor.
 Your doctor may ask you to arrange an appointment for a medication review occasionally to discuss this with you.

 We hope that we have such a system in place, and that it is as easy as possible for patients; any comments or suggestions would be welcome.

 If you don’t want to order your prescription online, along with your repeat prescription, you will receive an attached “order form”, which you should keep safely until you require your next prescription.

-When your drugs are starting to run low (never finished), tick the drugs which you require on the form.
+When your medication is starting to run low (never finished), tick the medication which you require on the form.
 If the drug is not on your form then it is not on your medical form as a “repeat”.
 Write the name of the drug on the form, and your Doctor will check whether you still require that drug.

 When your form is completed, you can do any of the following: